laravel-arcanist/laravel-arcanist.com/content/wizards.md

 </tabbed-code-example>

-If you need more control, for example because you want to localize your wizard’s title, you can alternatively override the `title()` method instead.
+If you need more control, for example because you want to localize your wizard’s title, you can override the `title()` method instead.

 <tabbed-code-example>